Native Backend

 Use when your program:

-- Has no native imports (pure Tish + file imports only)
+- Has no external native imports (

-- Benefits from a fast build (no cargo + rustc overhead)
+cargo:…, packagedtish:*modules such astish:egui, or@scope/pkg).
+Built-intish:fs,tish:http, andtish:process(when enabled) are still allowed on this path. - Benefits from a fast build (no cargo + rustc overhead)

 Known limitations (Cranelift / LLVM)